-Contracts with homestay and guardianship agencies will allow for monitoring by MGS of the homestays and guardians engaged, e.g. by random short-notice visits to homestays.
+Contracts with homestay and guardianship agencies allow for monitoring by MGS of the homestays and guardians engaged, e.g. by random short-notice visits to homestays or visits in Terms 1 and 3.

 Macquarie Grammar School Limited Level 8, 225 Clarence Street Sydney NSW 2000